“Are you taking Alex for a car ride, daddy?” Drew asked. His voice is barely above a whisper.

 A few buttons pushed and levers flicked and we are soon motorists.
 I point the car south, then east toward the center of town.
 The streets are empty—one distinct advantage of these early morning sojourns.
 I make most of the green lights, too.

 Alex is silent in the back seat.
-I look in the rear view mirror occasionally to make sure he hasn’t fallen asleep, which is rare.
+I look in the rear view mirror occasionally to make sure he hasn’t fallen asleep, which is rare but can happen.
 Instead, he’s just looking out the window with that distant, soft stare of his.
 He seems content.
 Every so often I might hear a chuckle.
 This is good.

 Through Des Plaines we drive, crossing the train tracks that bisect the center of town.
 I turn southeast to parallel them for as long as I can.
 I’ve learned the secret that if a commuter train is passing by my side and if I keep up with it, I will make all the green lights at all of the intersections.
 Plus, I like trains.
 Maybe Alex, too.
 I always point them out to him.